 Independence and Impartiality

-- The candidate for arbitrator must, as a requirement in accepting his appointment, sign and send a written declaration to the CAM Santiago advising that he knows of no circumstance that may give rise to reasonable doubt as to his independence and impartiality.
-The arbitrator shall disclose to the parties and to the CAM Santiago without delay any circumstance arising subsequently that may reasonably affect his independence and impartiality.
+- The candidate for arbitrator must, as a requirement whenever accepting his/her appointment, sign and send a written declaration to the CAM Santiago advising that he/she is aware of no circumstance(s) that may originate reasonable doubt(s) as to his/her independence and impartiality.
+The arbitrator will swiftly disclose to the parties and to the CAM Santiago of any circumstance arising subsequently that may reasonably affect his/her independence and impartiality.

 - There are circumstances that justifiably put his independence and impartiality in doubt; or

-Termination of the Functions of Arbitrator
+Termination of the Functions of an Arbitrator